-Sail the British Virgin Islands this season on the 56-foot Lagoon catamaran “Viramar.”
-She will be making her debut on the charter scene this season and both the vessel and her crew are certainly ready.
+Sail the British Virgin Islands this season on the 56-foot Lagoon catamaran VIRAMAR.
+She will debut on the charter scene this season and both the vessel and her crew are certainly ready.

 The yacht recently underwent a refit in Valencia, Spain, where her new crew joined her.
 Tyler and Erika Boruff have meticulously overseen the refit and recently made the transatlantic voyage with her to the British Virgin Islands, where the remaining projects were finished up in time for Christmas.